North Korea–Sweden relations: Embassies

 Sweden was the first Western country to establish an embassy in Pyongyang, in 1975, and remained the only one for 26 years to maintain ambassadorial presence.
 Few Western nations still have an embassy in Pyongyang, and the fact that Sweden does testifies of its important present-day role in the country.
 Through its embassy, Sweden represents consular interests of Australia, Canada, Italy, the Nordic countries as well as the United States.
 Sweden often acts as an intermediary in negotiations between North Korea and Western countries, and has been especially active in improving the ties of North Korea and the United States.

 Trade

 In the 1970s, Sweden began to see North Korea as a lucrative market.
 Swedish companies like Volvo, ASEA, Kockums, Atlas Copco, and Alfa Laval wanted to export their products to the country and held an industrial exhibition in Pyongyang.
-During that decade, North Korea imported various items, including about 1,000 Volvo automobiles that were never paid for, prompting Soviet diplomats to call it "largest car theft in the human history".
+During that decade, North Korea imported various items, including about 1,000 Volvo automobiles that were never paid for, prompting Soviet diplomats to call it the "largest car theft in the human history".
 These Volvos were a common sighting in Pyongyang until the 2010s.
 They have since become increasingly difficult to maintain.
 North Korea still owes 2.2 billion Swedish kronor (234 million euros) to Sweden from these imports.
 Out of all countries, the North Korean debt to Sweden is the largest, followed by Iraq whose debt is a billion kronor smaller.